How does this medication work? What will it do for me?

 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

 Low blood pressure: Occasionally, a larger-than-expected decrease in blood pressure occurs after taking irbesartan.
 In some cases, this happens after the first dose.
 It is more likely to occur if you take diuretics (water pills) or the medication aliskiren, have a reduced salt intake, are on dialysis, or are experiencing diarrhea or vomiting.
 Blood pressure should be monitored more often in these situations.
 If you have low blood pressure or are just starting to take this medication, move slowly from a reclining to an upright position to reduce the risk of dizziness.

 Potassium levels: This medication may affect potassium levels in the blood, especially when used for heart failure, or when taken with other medications called ACE inhibitors or diuretics such as spironolactone.
 Your doctor will monitor your potassium levels while you are on this medication.
 Avoid using salt substitutes that contain potassium while you are taking irbesartan.

-Pregnancy: Irbesartan can cause severe harm or death to a developing baby if it is taken by the mother during pregnancy.
-Therefore, this medication should not be taken by pregnant women.
+Pregnancy: Irbesartan can cause severe harm or death to a developing baby if it is taken during pregnancy.
+Therefore, this medication should not be taken by pregnant people.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if irbesartan passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.